 Like most of their shoes now, Hoka uses a single layer of engineered mesh for the upper.
 It’s thin and lightweight, plus it breathes well.
-If you’ve run in the Hoka One One Carbon X, it fits very similar.
+If you’ve run in the Hoka One One Carbon X, the Hoka Rincon fits very similar.
 The single layer of mesh allows wider feet or someone with bunions to feel more comfortable.
-I’m usually a women’s size 10-11 wide, and I find the 10.5 to fit well (they aren’t made in wide…yet).
+I’m usually a women’s size 10-11 wide, and I find the 10.5 to fit well (the Hoka Rincon isn’t made in wide…yet).

 The Hoka One One Rincon has a unique ride to it (even from Hoka).
 It has as much cushion as the Hoka Clifton, however, weighs about an ounce less.
 It’s much more responsive than the Clifton and feels like a shoe I want to run fast in (like the Mach and Cavu).
 The Hoka Rincon uses the early stage Meta-Rocker to allow for quicker turnover.
 It’s designed for true speed or as a race shoe.
 (You can read more about Hoka’s technology and “Meta-Rockers” here).

-If you’ve never run in Hoka before, this is a great model to start.
-It’s responsive enough that you won’t feel too disconnected from the ground.
+If you’ve never run in Hoka before, the Hoka Rincon great model to start.
+The Hoka Rincon is responsive enough that you won’t feel too disconnected from the ground.
+There is a good amount of cushion but you also feel like you have energy return.
 For me, it fits best as a fast-paced, long run shoe, or even a race day shoe.
 I like more amount of cushion for a daily trainer.

-One last thing to add is there is a lack of traction on the bottom of the shoe.
+One last thing to add is there is a lack of traction on the bottom of the Hoka One One Rincon.
 I do wish added rubber on the bottom.
 There is rubber on the outsole in strategic spots but it’s not a shoe that would perform well in rainy/icy conditions.